francescoferraioli/bookmarklets/README.md

 # bookmarklets

-1. Copy the js contents and paste [here](https://mrcoles.com/bookmarklet/)
+1. Run `./bookmarklet.sh %FILE%`
-2. Copy the output and paste as the URL of a new bookmark
+2. Paste as the URL of a new bookmark